How to Do

-How to Do Dumbbell Lateral Step Up and Shoulder Press
+How to Do Shoulder Press and Dumbbell Lateral Step Up

-The dumbbell lateral step up and shoulder press should begin with good posture to avoid injury.
+The shoulder press and dumbbell lateral step up should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the dumbbell lateral step up and shoulder press.
+If any pain is experienced, immediately stop the shoulder press and dumbbell lateral step up.

-Beginning Dumbbell Lateral Step Up and Shoulder Press
+Beginning Shoulder Press and Dumbbell Lateral Step Up

 With the dumbbells at your sides and your feet hip-width apart, face a flat bench.
 Step up onto the bench with your left foot.

-Dumbbell Lateral Step Up and Shoulder Press Movement
+Shoulder Press and Dumbbell Lateral Step Up Movement

 1. As soon as the left foot is on top of the flat bench, powerfully raise the right foot onto the flat bench with the left leg muscle.